 Material: Nonstick | Number of pieces: 10 | Types: 8” fry pan, 10” fry pan, 1.5 qt saucepan with lid, 3 qt. saucepan with lid, 2.6 qt. sauté pan with lid, 5 qt. nonstick dutch oven with lid

-Zwilling, maker of our favorite nonstick skillet, has an exclusive collection with Food52, in which each piece is made from the same materials as its signature pan: an aluminum core that heats quickly and evenly, and a surface that recipe developer and cookbook author Andy Baraghani says releases anything that goes on it easily.
-They’re also all scratch-resistant, a quality that recipe developer and writer Rebecca Firkser appreciates.
-“I still try to be cautious when flipping things with my metal fish spatula, tongs, and slotted spoons,” she says, “but even when I’ve scraped the pan accidentally, I’ve never seen a scratch on the surface.”
+Zwilling, which makes my very favorite nonstick skillet, has an exclusive collection made from the same materials as their signature pan: an aluminum core that heats quickly and evenly and a sleek surface.
+In the four years I’ve been using mine, the coating hasn’t degraded at all — a tall order for a material that isn’t meant to last forever in the way cast iron or stainless steel is and one that makes me believe investing in multiple pieces is worthwhile.
+The handles all stay cool to the touch and don’t have any rivets or indents so they clean up easily.
+They are also all scratch-resistant, a quality that recipe developer and writer Rebecca Firkser appreciates.
+“I still try to be cautious when flipping things with my metal fish spatula, tongs, and slotted spoons, but even when I’ve scraped the pan accidentally, I’ve never seen a scratch on the surface,” she says.

 Best nonstick skillet cookware set